simoneldevig/react-native-static-server/README.md

 resolveAssetsPath(path: string): string;
 ```
 If given `path` is relative, it returns the corresponding absolute path,
-resolved relative to the platform-specific base location for bundled assets;
+resolved relative to the platform-specific base location (document folder
+on Android; or main bundle folder on other platforms) for bundled assets;
 otherwise, it just returns given absolute `path` as is.

 In other words, it exposes the same path resolution logic used by [Server]'s